Phoxene/phox-modbus/docs/source/presentation.rst

     pip install phox-modbus

-Developers also may be interested to get the source archive, because it contains examples, tests and the this documentation.
+Developers also may be interested to get the source archive, because it contains examples, tests and this documentation.